 Schizophrenia is a serious, complex brain disorder.
 It often runs in families and starts suddenly in early adulthood.
 There is no cure for this illness, but it can be managed with medicine and supportive therapy.

 Each person may feel symptoms differently.
-These are the most common symptoms:
+The most common symptoms include:

-- Seeing, hearing, smelling, or feeling things that are not real (hallucination)
+- Hallucinations—seeing, hearing, smelling, or feeling things that are not real

 - Disorganized speech and behavior

 - Withdrawal from others

 These symptoms can make it hard to function in the world and take care of yourself.
 They can make it difficult to think clearly and relate to others.

 Experts believe that several genetic and environmental factors contribute to the causes of schizophrenia.
 Life stressors may play a role in the start of symptoms and their course.

 While it affects men and women equally, symptoms tend to start earlier in men than in women.
 It’s rare in childhood.